Santa Barbara Spinal Cord Injury Lawyers

 - Quadriplegia (Tetraplegia): Quadriplegia and tetraplegia are two different words used to refer to the same medical condition – paralysis of all four limbs.
 In the most severe cases, there is a complete loss of motor and sensory function from the neck down.

-- Incomplete types of paralysis: Hemiplegia (paralysis affecting one side of the body), hemiparesis (weakness affecting one side of the body) and paraparesis (weakness of the lower extremities) are the least severe types of paralysis.
+- Partial paralysis: Hemiplegia (paralysis affecting one side of the body), hemiparesis (weakness affecting one side of the body) and paraparesis (weakness of the lower extremities) are the least severe types of paralysis.

 Changes in lifestyle are also a major issue after a spinal cord injury, especially if paralysis is involved.
 This can include simple things like needing railings in a bathroom and other modifications to make a house more accessible.
 Coping with any traumatic injury is emotionally difficult and may require professional therapy to help with issues like depression and anger.
 Relationships can also suffer after a serious spinal cord injury.
 All of these consequences can be difficult to fully quantify, but you deserve to be compensated for them.

-Twenty years of success has also enabled us to develop the financial resources, professional relationships with top experts, familiarity with the courts and judges in this area and the technology assets that are required to obtain optimal results in these cases.
+Thirty years of experience successfully litigating cases for our clients has enabled us to develop the financial resources, professional relationships with top experts, familiarity with the courts and judges in this area, and the technology assets that are required to achieve optimal results in these cases.

 We will spare no effort or resource in our attempt to do the same for you.

 Attorneys at NordstrandBlack PC handle spinal cord injury cases in the Santa Barbara area of Southern California.
-To schedule an appointment, call our offices at (805) 962-2022 or contact us online.
+To schedule an appointment, call our offices at (866) 298-2041 or contact us online.
+At NordstrandBlack PC., we’re on your side.

 - Spinal Cord Injury Information Page - NIH